streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-googlekeep.md

 Once you have the Google Takeout containing your Google Keep notes, its time to import them into Notesnook.

-1. Go to [Notesnook Importer](https://importer.notesnook.com) and select `Google Keep` from list of apps.
+1. Go to [https://importer.notesnook.com/](https://importer.notesnook.com/) and select `Google Keep` from list of apps.
    ![](/static/google-keep-importer/4.png)
 2. Drop the .zip backup file(s) you exported earlier from Google Takeout in the box or click anywhere to open system file picker to select the backup.
    ![](/static/google-keep-importer/5.png)